gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 In this section, we will build a simple memory object.
 Initially, it will simply pass requests through from the CPU-side (a simple CPU) to the memory-side (a simple memory bus).
-See Figure simple-memobj-figure.
+See the figure below.
 It will have a single master port, to send requests to the memory bus, and two cpu-side ports for the instruction and data cache ports of the CPU.
-In the next chapter \<simplecache-chapter\>, we will add the logic to make this object a cache.
+In the next chapter [simplecache-chapter](../simplecache), we will add the logic to make this object a cache.

 ![System with a simple memory object which sits between a CPU and the